 Worldwide, hair loss affects almost 1/3 of the population.
 On average, a person loses 100 strands of hair a day, and there are many causes of hair loss, including vitamin deficiency, medications, genetics, and stress.
-If you are a man who has noticed a receding hairline, the first thing you should do is see your physician to make sure it’s not a sign of a more serious health condition.
+If you are a man who has noticed a receding hairline, the first thing you should do is see your physician in order to make sure it’s not a sign of a more serious health condition.
 A thyroid disorder, an autoimmune disease, or even a scalp issue could be making your hairline recede.
-An autoimmune disorder known as Alopecia Areata often results in unpredictable hair loss, and it affect about seven million people in the United States.
+An autoimmune disorder known as Alopecia Areata often results in unpredictable hair loss, and it affects about seven million people in the United States.
 The condition occurs when white blood cells attack the cells in hair follicles, causing them to shrink and dramatically slow down hair production.
 It is unknown precisely what causes the body’s immune system to target hair follicles in this way.
 Alopecia areata does not directly make people sick, nor is it contagious.
 The most common form of alopecia areata treatment is the use of corticosteroids, powerful anti-inflammatory drugs that can suppress the immune system.
-These are mostly commonly administered through local injections, topical ointment application, or orally.”
+These are most commonly administered through local injections, topical ointment application, or orally.”

 However, the most common form of hair loss in men is Androgenetic Alopecia (also known as male pattern baldness).
 Men normally lose their hair when three main factors interact: genetics, age, and hormones.
 Male pattern baldness can begin in a man’s teenage years; however, it is most common in adults, with the likelihood increasing with age.
 Genetics plays a huge role in male pattern baldness, and men with close relatives who also have male pattern baldness are at a greater risk of developing the condition, particularly when their relative is on the mother’s side of their family.
 “If your hair loss begins at the temples or the crown of the head, you may have male pattern baldness.
 Some men will get a single bald spot.
 Others experience their hairlines receding to form an “M” shape.
 In some men, the hairline will continue to recede until all or most of the hair is gone.”